GRESB/api-docs/source/includes/_evidence.md

 # Evidence Upload

-Evidence submissions can be done either through hyperlinks, or files, depending on available options per indicator.
+Evidence uploads are either hyperlinks or files, depending on available options per indicator.
 It is possible to submit more than one evidence per indicator.

-Multiple steps need to be taken to submit an evidence  document and it is not possible to combine these steps within one request.
-Similar to that in the UI, each evidence submission has to indicate file type, a valid URL pointing to the evidence, and notes.
+Multiple steps need to be taken to submit an evidence item and it is not possible to combine these steps within one request.
+Similar to UI, each evidence submission has to indicate file type, a valid URL pointing to the evidence, and notes.
 An additional step can be taken to change the setting for sharing the evidence document to investors.
-This setting is not applicable when submitting evidence as a hyperlink.
+This setting is not applicable when submitting evidence as a hyperlink (shared with investors by defualt).

 ## Upload Hyperlink as Evidence

-In order to upload a hyperlink as evidence, total of 3 requests should be send.
-First one is to indicate file type, second one to post the hyperlink URL, and final one to share evidence notes.
+In order to upload a hyperlink as evidence, a total of 3 requests should be send.
+First indicate file type, secondly post the hyperlink URL, and thirdly share any evidence notes to indicate where in the hyperlink the supporting information can be found.

 In this example, let us share a public URL as evidence for the indicator PO1 in Management > Policies.